cite-architecture/CitableText.jl/docs/src/index.md

 There are many ways to malform the string value for a `CtsUrn`.
 The `CitableText` module aspires to catch all of them.
 (See the unit tests for numerous examples of the kinds of errors the `CitableText` module can identify.)

+One classic syntax error is to include too few top-level components in a CTS URN.
+A CTS URN must have five components, even if the final passage component is empty.

 ```jldoctest urn
 try
     CtsUrn("urn:cts:greekLit:tlg0012.tlg001.msA")